chettrick/stm32cubef4/Projects/STM324xG_EVAL/Examples/FLASH/FLASH_EraseProgram/readme.txt

   @endverbatim

 @par Example Description

+This example describes how to configure and use the FLASH HAL API to erase and program the internal FLASH memory.

 This example guides you through the different configuration steps by mean of HAL API how to erase and program the STM32F4xx internal FLASH memory mounted on STM324xG-EVAL